-The City Code Enforcement Division will notify the property owner of the alleged violation in writing.
-The notice shall include a description of the alleged violation and provide the owner ten (10) business days to request an administrative hearing to appeal the violation determination before the City's Development Service Director.
-The Development Services Director shall consider all relevant evidence.
+The City Code Enforcement Division will notify the property owner of the alleged violation and fine in writing.
+The notice shall include a description of the alleged violation and provide the owner ten (10) business days to request an administrative hearing before the City's Development Services Director.
+The notice shall also indicate that the decision of the City Code Enforcement Division is final unless appealed to the Development Services Director.
+The Development Services Director shall consider all relevant evidence if the alleged violation is appealed.
 All decisions of the Development Services Director are final subject to provisions of Section 10-15.27.